When logging in, Ubuntu shows (admin?) users some useful information, such as

 that they end in

-what the mathematical implications of having the last few bits of a private
+mathematical implications of having the last few bits of a private key are,

 I emailed security@ for both distributions, Debian responded within minutes pointing me to the report they already had.
 I’m waiting for a response from Ubuntu.